Services

 - Technicians record work while the service is open

-- Closed services can be reopened if needed
+- Closed services can be reopened if something was missed (hey, it happens)

 What's in a Service?